apitoolkit/apitoolkit-landing/content/blog/web-api-performance/index.md

 Logging and error tracking are essential for debugging and troubleshooting web [API issues](https://apitoolkit.io/blog/api-downtime/).
 They can help you capture detailed information about the [API requests and responses](https://apitoolkit.io/api-performance-monitoring-and-compliance/), such as the parameters, headers, body, status code, and execution time.
 They can also help you detect and report any errors or exceptions that occur during the API execution, such as validation errors, authentication failures, or internal server errors.

-### Best practices for setting up logging and error tracking for web APIs:
+### Best practices for setting up logging and error tracking for web APIs

 i.
 Capturing Detailed Logs for Debugging and Performance Analysis